everettmorgan/ejmorgan-jwt/README.md

-# Base Typescript Project
+# ejmorgan-auth

-A description goes here.
+A simple implementation of the JWT rfc spec.